 - Triplicated Fuel Source – secured;

 - Power Purchase Agreement (PPA) – submitted to PNG Power (currently under review);

-- Site selected – lease with PNG Ports at Lae Tidal Basin;
+- Site selected – with PNG Ports at Lae Tidal Basin;

 - Environmental Approval – secured from the Conservation and Environmental Protection Authority (CEPA);